 Holding the GED diploma will certainly lead to better employment opportunities and helps individuals to attend credit-bearing university and college programs.

-- So holders of a GED credential can enroll in institutions of higher learning and further their education or sign up for professional enrichment courses.
+- So holders of a GED credential can enroll in academic programs from institutions of higher learning and further their education or sign up for professional enrichment courses.

 - Holding a GED will lead to better civil service job opportunities and general employment positions.

 Let’s see if we can answer some of the frequently asked questions that are running through so many GED students’ minds.